imtimrob/lamp_ansible/README.md

     change line "private_key_file =" with path to keyfile on mac you probably only need to change the username /Users/$userName/.vagrant.d/insecure_private_key

-    * This needs to be converted to a secure ssh key, but this is fine for development
+    * Key should to be converted to a secure ssh key, but this is fine for development

 6. Start Vagrant